-Our CFP process also encompasses submissions to the Specialist Tracks (Education, Data Science & Analytics, Security & Privacy, DjangoCon Australia, and DevOops), so you can submit your talk to the main conference and the Specialist Tracks with one click.
+Our CFP process also encompasses submissions to the Specialist Tracks (Education, Science, Data & Analytics, Snakeoil Academy (Security & Privacy), and DevOops), so you can submit your talk to the main conference and the Specialist Tracks with one click.
 To submit your proposal to one or more of the Specialist Tracks, please tag it with the track names of your choice, which are provided for you in the screens that follow.
 You can select more than one!

 If you have questions about the CFP process, you can reach us at firstname.lastname@example.org.

-Please note that we are 100% online this year.
-Things are obviously different this year.
+Please note that we are, as last year, 100% online.
 All talks will be delivered by either pre-recorded or live video stream.
 If you need equipment, assistance, or advice on getting set up to record or stream, please get in touch with us.